-Calories are the units of measure used to show how much energy a food contains.
+Calories are the units of measurement used to show how much energy a food contains.

 Your body burns calories daily, and what happens is:

-- If you consume fewer calories than the ones your body burns/uses, your body will use energy reserves to achieve daily energy needs by burning fat in the process.
+- If you consume fewer calories than your body burns / uses, your body will use energy reserves to achieve daily energy needs, burning fat in the process.

-This is the most important thing in the whole process for losing fat.
+This is the most important thing in the whole process of losing fat.

-If you only put one approach into practice of the whole guide, this would undoubtedly have to be the caloric reduction.
+If you only put one approach into practice for the entire guide, this would undoubtedly have to be caloric reduction.

 Proteins, carbohydrates and fats contain calories.

 One gram of protein contains 4 calories.

 One gram of carbohydrates contains 4 calories.

 One gram of fat contains 9 calories.